Why Would Dentists Need a Blog?

 What’s your message?

-2. You Are Concerned with Marketing your Practice Online.
+2. You Are Concerned with Marketing your Dental Practice Online.

 That much is clear, no matter how much you’d like to think you don’t need digital marketing.
 If that wasn’t the case, you wouldn’t be here and most likely you won’t be practicing dentistry too much longer.